-The best approach for this kind of workload is to have the Databricks admin create a cluster with pre-defined configuration (number of instances, type of instances, spot versus on-demand mix, IAM role, libraries to be installed, and so on) but allowing the users to start and stop the cluster using the Start Cluster feature.
+The best approach for this kind of workload is to have the Databricks admin create a cluster with pre-defined configuration (number of instances, type of instances, spot versus on-demand mix, instance profile, libraries to be installed, and so on) but allowing the users to start and stop the cluster using the Start Cluster feature.
 As an additional cost savings, the administrator can also enable the Auto Termination feature for these clusters based on some idle conditions (for example, a time based condition would be terminate the cluster if idle for more than an hour).

 This approach provides more control to users in terms of spinning up the clusters, but still provides the ability to keep the cost under control by pre-defining the configurations.
 For example, the administrator could decide to have 100% spot instance cluster for data exploration use cases with auto termination enabled.
-This approach also allows the admin to configure different clusters for different groups of users with separate access permissions to different set of data using IAM roles and AWS keys.
+This approach also allows the admin to configure different clusters for different groups of users with separate access permissions to different set of data using instance profiles and AWS keys.

 One downside to this approach is that users must involve the administrator for any changes to configuration, libraries, and so on, to the clusters.

 This scenario involves running batch job JARs and notebooks on a regular cadence through the Databricks platform.